reab5555/WhisperCap/README.md

 ## Requirements
 * For WhisperCap_API.py, a unique API key must be set in the script in order to transcribe files. please refer to https://platform.openai.com/api-keys. set it in the script where: api_key = "API_KEY_HERE"
 * For WhisperCap_local.py, download ffmpeg package with the ffmpeg.exe from either https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z or https://github.com/GyanD/codexffmpeg/releases/tag/6.1.1
+after downloading the ffmpeg package, ffmpeg.exe is found in "ffmpeg\bin\ffmpeg.exe" - place it in the script directory.
 * Make sure the following packages are installed with:
 pip install openai
 pip install moviepy